November 18-20, 2019

 Registration opens in September.

 Saturday activities: There will be camp-wide activities from 10 am to noon.
 After lunch, there will be a round-robin style event in the troop campsites where Webelos can see the troops in action and have some fun participating in various activities.
 Webelos dens will then be free to visit all troop campsites to get a feel for how each troop operates.
 Webelos dens will have ample time to visit the troops.

-Campfire program: There will be a campfire program Saturday evening from 8:00 – 9:00 pm.
+Campfire program: There will be a campfire program on Saturday evening from 8:00 – 9:00 pm.
 All Scouts and Scouters should wear field uniforms to this event.
 If you would like to perform your favorite skit or song, please sign up at the registration tent from 8 am -10 am Saturday morning.
 An Order of the Arrow (OA) representative may visit your campsite during the day if additional skits and songs are needed.

 Training: Webelos parents and leaders are encouraged to attend Webelos to Scout Transition training which will be held Saturday morning from 10 am to 11 am.